 Why Live in Galewood

 Galewood, a neighborhood on Chicago’s west end, is known for its quiet suburban atmosphere and convenient access to city amenities.
-The area is undergoing change with the upcoming closure of the Mars Wrigley Candy factory, which will be donated to the community for potential transformation into a community center, library, or nature sanctuary.
-Galewood, part of the Bungalow Belt, features a diverse mix of architectural styles, including bungalows, Georgian, Colonial, and Tudor homes, most of which are brick.
+The longtime home to the former Mars Wrigley Candy Factory, Galewood is part of the Bungalow Belt.
+It features a diverse mix of architectural styles, including bungalows, Georgians, Colonials, and Tudors, most of which are brick.
 The neighborhood offers deep lots with small gardens and mature trees, providing ample yard space.
 Residents benefit from lower property taxes compared to nearby Oak Park while still enjoying its amenities, such as restaurants, shopping, and the Children’s Museum.

 Frequently Asked Questions